pldn/LDWizard-old/README.md

 The LDWizard assumes that all three types of users have a general knowledge of linked data.
 We also assume that the developer will have a general knowledge about Javascript and/or typescript.

+The LDWizard will at this moment assume that per row only one subject is allowed.
+(This assumption could be removed at a latter stage.)

 ## 3. External Interface Requirements

 ### 3.1 User Interfaces